Full analysis of CP violation induced by the decay angular correlations in four-body cascade decays of heavy hadrons

-When combining the above observations, we conclude: \begin{itemize} \item The FBAs in the $p\bar{p}$ and $K^+\pi^-$ systems are caused mainly by the angular correlations $\Psi^{10}_0$ and $\Psi^{01}_0$, respectively.
+When combining the above observations, we conclude: \begin{itemize}[leftmargin=0pt, itemindent=1em,] \item The FBAs in the $p\bar{p}$ and $K^+\pi^-$ systems are caused mainly by the angular correlations $\Psi^{10}_0$ and $\Psi^{01}_0$, respectively.
 One should note that the angular correlations like $\Psi^{11}_0$, $\Psi^{12}_0$, and $\Psi^{21}_0$ can not contribute to the aforementioned FBAs since the integration of these angular correlations with respect to $\cos\theta_{a}$ and $\cos\theta_{b}$ vanishes. \item The LRA corresponding to $\cos\varphi$ is induced mainly by $\Phi^{11}_1$.
 Again, the contributions of other angular correlations which can produce LRAs such as $\Phi^{21}_1$, $\Phi^{12}_1$, and $\Phi^{22}_1$, vanish once $\cos\theta_a$ and $\cos\theta_b$ are integrated out. \end{itemize} The presence of the angular correlations $\Psi^{10}_0$, $\Psi^{01}_0$, and $\Phi^{11}_1$ shows that $j_a$ and $j_b$ can take values $j_a,j_b=0, 1$.
 The presence of the odd number values of $j_a$ and $j_b$ indicates that there are interferences between contributions with opposite parities, as can be seen from Eq. (\ref{eq:paritycon}).
 This indicates strongly that we have (at least for the simplest scenario) contributions (resonances and/or smooth non-resonances) with spin-parities ${s_{a_1}}^{\!\!\Pi_{a_1}}={0^\pm}$, ${s_{a_2}}^{\!\!\Pi_{a_2}}={1^\mp}$, and ${s_{b_1}}^{\!\!\Pi_{b_1}}=1^-$, ${s_{b_2}}^{\!\!\Pi_{b_2}}=0^+$, where $b_1$ is recognized as $K^\ast(892)$ whose signal is clearly shown \footnote{It is also possible that the $p\bar{p}$ system gets contributions from $1^-$ and $1^+$ channels.}.
 The presence of the spin-1 contributions in both of the $p\bar{p}$ and $K^+\pi^-$ systems indicates that the maximum values for $j_a$ and $j_b$ can be 2, as can be deduced from Eq. (\ref{eq:so3con}).
-According to the above analysis, there are 18 angular correlations, as can be seen obviously from the nine elements of the first three rows and columns of the matrix $C$ in Appendix C (again, the trivial decay angular correlation $\Psi^{00}_0$ is excluded).
+According to the above analysis, there are 19 angular correlations, as can be seen obviously from Eq. (\ref{Eq:NumAngCo}).